YasogaN/vimeo-dl/README.md

 A CLI utility for downloading media content from playlist.json URLs or webpages containing embedded media players.

+## Platform Support

+**Currently supports:** Vimeo content only

+_Note: Support for additional video platforms (YouTube, Dailymotion, etc.) will be added in future releases._

 ## ⚠️ LEGAL DISCLAIMER

 **This tool is provided for PERSONAL, EDUCATIONAL, and ARCHIVAL purposes only.**